Skip to Content

 Correctional staff – people who work in community supervision, jails, prisons, and other justice system agencies – face unique stressors, including potential exposure to violence and trauma.
 These stressors can result in dissatisfaction with work, impact the personal lives of staff and their families, and lead to poor health outcomes.
 Because of this, corrections agencies across the country are examining strategies to improve staff wellness, reduce turnover, and improve agency culture.

-Join the CSRC on October 16th, 2024, from 2-3:30 p.m.
-ET for a review of the history of staff wellness programs in criminal justice agencies, including available research on their effectiveness.
-This webinar will focus specifically on peer support programs, which pair staff members struggling with personal or professional stress with a colleague who has been trained to provide support.
-Learn about the benefits to individual staff and the entire agency, including an increased sense of community and removing the workplace stigma around asking for help.
-Basic skills peer supporters need to be effective in their communication with colleagues will be offered, as well as steps to bring staff wellness support to community supervision agencies and evaluate selected programs.
+CSRC reviewed the history of staff wellness programs in criminal justice agencies, including available research on their effectiveness.
+This webinar focused on peer support programs, which pair staff members struggling with personal or professional stress with a colleague trained to provide support.
+Attendees learned about the benefits to individual staff and the entire agency, including an increased sense of community and removing the workplace stigma around asking for help.
+Attendees also learned basic skills that peer supporters need to communicate effectively with colleagues, as well as steps to bring staff wellness support to community supervision agencies and evaluate selected programs.

-• Valerie Meade, Deputy Director at the Crime and Justice Institute
+• Valerie Meade, Deputy Director, Crime and Justice Institute

-• Abigail Strait, JRI Implementation Manager at the Crime and Justice Institute
+• Abigail Strait, JRI Implementation Manager, Crime and Justice Institute

 Back to top